itscodenation/curriculum-13-14/lessons/02-05_html_css/teacher_files/lesson_2b.md

   * `font-size`
   * `font-weight`

+### Practice

+On the JSBin page, add styles to list items (`li` selector) to make them blue.

 ### More CSS

 Let's learn another CSS selector and property.
 If the selector starts with a period, it's a class selector.
 You can pick any word you want for the class.
 It will apply to any HTML tag that has a `class` attribute with that value.

 For example, I can label different list items with `class="odd"` or `class="even"`, and then set different styles for the two classes.
-See http://jsfiddle.net/AYM58/1/.
+See http://jsbin.com/uVUqima/1/edit.
 On that note, here's a new CSS property: `list-style-type`, which can take values such as `disk, circle, square, none`.

 There is a lot to CSS, there are many selectors, lots of properties and special values.
 We can't learn all, nor do we need to -- we can always look things up.
 Hand out CSS Cheat Sheet for reference.

 ### Practice

-In your lists on jsfiddle.net, add a class called `highlight` to some of the list items.
+In your lists on jsbin.com, add a class called `highlight` to some of the list items.
 And write the CSS code to change the background of those list items to yellow.

-### Linking HTML to CSS
+### Linking HTML and CSS.

-We've been applying styles to HTML on jsfiddle.
-It's time to do it for our own pages.

-Here's a new self-closing tag: `<link rel="stylesheet" href="style.css" />`.
-It goes in the `<head>` of an HTML document, and says to apply the given CSS file to this document.

-### Practice

-In your Documents folder, create a subfolder called `Lesson4`.
-Open your editor (SublimeText), and create two empty files.
-Save both in the `Lesson4` folder as `mypage.html` and `mystyle.css`.

-Copy and paste your html from jsfiddle into `mypage.html`, an the CSS into `mystyle.css`.
-Add `<html>` &amp; co. tags, and add an appropriate `<link>` tag to tie the two files together.

-Be sure to save to your network folder.

-### Assignment

-Create an `About me` page with three sections: your hobbies, your classes, and your favorite anything (e.g. books).
-Create a CSS file, and tie it to this page using `<link>`.
-Add styles to make it look as nice as you can.
-Consider fonts, backgrounds, borders.
-Read up on `font-family`.

-- Bonus 1: set up an image as a background for your page.
-- Bonus 2: read up on CSS layout, and make your three lists show up side-by-side using CSS.
+Copy and paste your JSBin URL into a new tab, and replace the last word "edit" with "quiet".
+You'll see just your page with no extras.

+Now right-click on the page to get a menu, and select "View Source".
+You should see the source code of this page.
+You edited HTML and CSS separately, but now you see both included in a single listing.
+Can someone explain how that CSS is inserted into the HTML page?
+(Inside `<script>` tags).

+This is one way of including CSS into a page.
+For larger websites, a better way is using a `<link>` tag.
+We'll cover it later.